LiLabAtVT/CompareTranscriptome/README.md

    - protein-coding sequences: Gmax_275_Wm82.a2.v1.protein.fa.gz
    - gene annotation: Gmax_275_Wm82.a2.v1.gene_exons.gff3.gz

 After downloading sequence files and gene annotation files, these files are needed to be moved into the `ATH_GMA/raw_data` directory to let future scripts to work on these files.
-Then, compressed '*.gz' files can be de-compressed with gunzip command such as `gunzip [gz compressed file]`.
+Then, compressed *.gz files can be de-compressed with gunzip command such as `gunzip [a gz file]`.

 ```bash
 $ cd ATH_GMA